Self-Guided PSP Wellbeing Course

 You are eligible to participate in this study if you meet the following criteria:

-Complete the eligibility screening questionnaire at the link below.
+Create a PSPNET account and complete the eligibility screening questionnaire at the link below.
 A PSPNET team member will then contact you by email to confirm your eligibility and sign you up for the Self-Guided PSP Wellbeing Course.
-Please note there is a s different eligibility screening process for the therapist-guided PSP Wellbeing Course and PSP PTSD Course.

 This course was designed to be helpful for PSP who have mental health concerns who are looking for a new way to access services or are faced with barriers for accessing care such as: